 - If an arrest warrant is issued, the defendant will be subject to arrest at home, place of business, or wherever you may be found.

 - A request may be sent to the Texas Department of Public Safety for the denial of driver license renewal.

 - A complaint for Failure to Appear or Violate Promise to Appear may be filed.

 Inability to pay a fine is not an excuse for failure to respond.
 Fine payment extensions may be granted in person at the time of appearance.

 Special Instruction for Juveniles

 Due to the COVID-19 Health Crisis, the Court may waive a required appearance for certain violations provided that the City Prosecutor and the Defendant have reached an agreement and the Court can provide notice to the Parent/Guardian of the Child of any agreement.
-Please contact the Court Clerk’s Office by phone for more details on appearance options.
+You can email the Juvenile Case Manager or call 972-292-5588 for more information.

 Texas State Law requires that juveniles (age 10 to 16) must appear in person with a parent or legal guardian for a court hearing, regardless of the offense.
-For tobacco and/or alcohol offenses, any defendant under the age of 18 must appear with a parent or legal guardian.
-A court appearance is also required to request a Driving Safety Course or Deferred Disposition.
+A court appearance must be made to request a Driving Safety Course or Deferred Disposition.
+For tobacco and/or alcohol offenses, any defendant under the age of 17 must appear with a parent or legal guardian.